JustinHu1988/My-notes/Computer-Networking.md

 We can also describe the Internet from an entirely different angle —— namely, as an **infrastructure** *that provides services to applications*.

-These applications include electronic mail, Web surfing, social networks, instant messaging, Voice-over-IP(VoIP), video streaming, distributed games, peer-to-peer(P2P) file shring, television over the Internet, remote login, and much, much more.
+These applications include electronic mail, Web surfing, social networks, instant messaging, Voice-over-IP(VoIP), video streaming, distributed games, peer-to-peer(P2P) file sharing, television over the Internet, remote login, and much, much more.

 The applications are said to be **distributed applications**, since they involve multiple end systems that exchange data with each other.